Goznak: History

 After the revolution of 1917 the Saint-Petersburg Mint of Goznak was renamed into the Leningrad Mint.
 Its original name was returned in the 1990s.
 The Saint-Petersburg Paper Mill of Goznak was also called the Leningrad Paper Mill during the Soviet period.

 In 1997, Perm Printing Factory launched telecards for public telephones.
 During the first year of the new site more than one million cards were produced.
 The quality of cards is fully in line with the international standard.

 In 1999, the Moscow Mint, for the first time in the history of Russia won the tender for the manufacture of currency for India.
 In October 1999, they signed an agreement with India for the manufacture of copper-nickel coins two and five rupees.

-In 2006 the Association of the State Companies "Goznak" has been transformed into the Federal State Unitary Enterprise "Goznak".
+In 2006 the Association of the State Companies "Goznak" was transformed into the Federal State Unitary Enterprise "Goznak".
 Goznak includes 8 branches: 2 Printing Factories, 2 Paper Mills, 2 Mints, Printing House and R&D Institute.

 At the beginning of 2006, the Moscow Printing Factory of Goznak started with the personalization of the first ePassport.
 The personalization center is capable of processing of more than 5 million passports per year.
 The personalization of the new generation of passports with the electronic data carrier is carried by laser engraving at the Branches of Goznak – at the Main Personalization Center at the Moscow Printing Factory and at the Multifunctional Personalization Center at the Moscow Printing Works.

-On March 3, 2008 Goznak has become a strategic enterprise of Russia.
+On 3 March 2008 Goznak has become a strategic enterprise of Russia.

-On June 5, 2014 the Russian President Putin signed a decree on the transformation of the company from the status of Federal State Unitary Enterprise to Open Joint Stock Company "Goznak", 100% of which is owned by the federal government.
+On 5 June 2014 the Russian President Putin signed a decree on the transformation of the company from the status of Federal State Unitary Enterprise to Open Joint Stock Company "Goznak", 100% of which is owned by the federal government.

 In September 2022, after the 2022 annexation referendums in Russian-occupied Ukraine, Goznak was included in the next sanctions list of the British government.
 The company was accused of producing blank Russian passports for citizens of Ukraine.